marierabill/marierabill.github.io/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm a **Computer Science graduate🎓** and a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
+I'm a **Computer Science graduate🎓** and a **Tech Enthusiast 💻 😃.** I am passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>